Volunteers & Student Placements

-Protocol for recruitment of volunteers
+Protocol for recruitment of volunteers and student placements

 Volunteers are welcomed at Ashgate Croft Special School and have varied roles to play including:

 - Classroom support (including students working towards Teaching Assistant, Teacher, Nursing, and Social Worker qualifications).

 - Work experience for pupils from other local schools.

 - Former pupils of Ashgate Croft Special School.

 - Residential trip support.

 The availability of placements will depend upon availability of a suitable placement and length of placements will vary according to demand and the needs of the school.
 Any placement must be in the best interest of pupils and be conducive with efficient and effective running of the school.
 Placements will be agreed on an annual basis only, with volunteers asked to commit to agreed placement length, days and times, with this agreement reviewed at least annually.
 The school reserves the right to reject an application or cease placements without notice.
 The school cannot accept responsibility for assisting individuals in their own care or safety nor to the transporting any volunteer to or from the placement.

 Each applicant (unless organised via a school or a university) will need to complete a volunteer application form, detailing the names and contact details of two referees.
 Suitable applicants will be invited to interview with the Deputy Head.
 Confirmation of a volunteer placement will be in writing.